We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Hardcover: $17.66 (bookshop.org)

 Authors Justin Richardson and Peter Parnell tell the story of Roy and Silo, two male penguins who live at the Central Park Zoo who long to have a family.
 So, with the help of the zookeeper, they adopt and raise a baby penguin, named Tango.
 One Amazon reviewer shares that it’s a good classroom book to help teach preschoolers about equality and love.

 In this book, written by Miriam B. Schiffer, Stella’s class is having a Mother’s Day celebration — this sets the stage as she tells her story of having two dads who take care of her and support her every day.

 Although she’s nervous about it at first, bringing her dads to the party helps explain love, acceptance and the different variations on the definition of “family.”

-This book tells the true story of how the rainbow flag came to be, as well as activist Harvey Milk’s fight for gay rights.
+This book, by Rob Sanders, tells the true story of how the rainbow flag came to be, as well as activist Harvey Milk’s fight for gay rights.
 While it is filled with pictures, it may be a better option for older kids who are interested in learning about social justice, inequality, and the battles the LGBTQ community have faced, conquered and continue to fight.